Siddpawar9222/Obsidian-Vault/SpringBoot/001-Introduction/002-Basic_Concepts.md

 ### HTTP status codes :

-HTTP status codes are three-digit numbers that provide information about the outcome of a client's request to a server.
-They are part of the HTTP protocol and are included in the response header when a server responds to a client's request.
+<font color="#ffc000">HTTP  codes are three-digit numbers that provide information about the outcome of a client's request to a server.</font> They are part of the HTTP protocol and are included in the response header when a server responds to a client's request.
 Status codes fall into different classes, each indicating a different category of response.

 Here are some common classes of HTTP status codes and their meanings: